 Metropolitan United Church is in the heart of Toronto, serving a diverse congregation drawn from across the city and around the world.
 The richness of our 200+year history is complemented by our progressive vision of the future.
 We are an Affirming church and welcome everyone, inclusive of faith, race, class, gender, sexual orientation, or ability.

-The 200-year history of Metropolitan United Church began in 1818 in York, what is now downtown Toronto.
+The over 200-year history of Metropolitan United Church began in 1818 in York, what is now downtown Toronto.
 The first building to house the congregation was a small Methodist chapel located on King Street.
 Membership grew along with the city's population, so in 1831 the church acquired another site on Adelaide Street.
 In 1833, the Newgate Methodist Episcopal Church, a Georgian-style building accommodating 1,000 people, was opened.
 The church continued to grow.

 The Church Moves to its Present Home

 In 1868, the church trustees purchased the present-day square-block property at McGill Square (Queen and Church Streets).
 The congregation voted to construct a new church, renamed the Metropolitan Wesleyan Methodist Church, and dedicated it in 1872.
 Designed by architect Henry Langley in the Neo-Gothic style, the new building seated 1,800 (2,400 when packed for holidays), had a choir of 300 singers, and was described as Canada's "cathedral of Methodism."

 This grand church had an interior with a central pulpit, side aisles, and balconies on all three sides.
 The chancel was very large to accommodate the enormous choir.
 In 1922, a carillon of 23 bells was installed in the bell tower—the largest harmonically tuned carillon in North America.
 Today the carillon has 54 bells.
 The photograph to the right shows the wonderful painted arches and the general layout of the interior of the church.

 Serving the Community